etendosoftware/docs/compiled_docs.md

 !!! info
     To be able to include this functionality, the Financial Extensions Bundle must be installed.
 To do that, follow the instructions from the marketplace: [Financial Extensions Bundle](https://marketplace.etendo.cloud/#/product-details?module=9876ABEF90CC4ABABFC399544AC14558){target="\_blank"}.
 For more information about the available versions, core compatibility and new features, visit [Financial Extensions - Release notes](https://docs.etendo.software/whats-new/release-notes/etendo-classic/bundles/financial-extensions/release-notes/).

-!!! warning "Attention"

-    The combination of Payments (In/Out) with credit usage in the Business Partner Settlement module is currently experiencing issues.
-Incorrect values for amount and credit used may result in financial account discrepancies.
-We advise against combining credit usage with settlement until this issue is resolved.

 From the **Payment Out** window, it is possible to create a settlement by clicking on the **Add Details** button.
 In the pop-up window, Etendo shows a list of invoices to be settled each one with its corresponding invoice number, here the user is able to select the corresponding invoice or invoices to net.
 The **Actual Payment amount** to pay is set, then select the invoice/s to create a settlement and define the corresponding amount to be paid from the/each invoice.